ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 - There is a limit of 5 read-only replicas per leader.

-- The read-only replica does not participate in master/follower elections for the leader cluster and failover to the read-only replica is not automated.
+- The read-only replica does not participate in leader->follower elections for the leader cluster and failover to the read-only replica is not automated.
 Promotion of the read-only replica to a full deployment is a manual, user-initiated task.

 - The minimum size of a read-only replica is 2 GB RAM and 10 GB of disk.
 This is true even if your leader deployment is smaller.